ashleydavis/personal-web-page/index.md

 I've created a stock market simulator called [Market Wizard](https://www.market-wizard.com.au/) which has a small, but loyal following.

-I use this for my own paper trading, although mostly the days I do backtesting because paper trading too slow and only useful once a trading strategy has passed through many rounds of historical and statistical testing.
+I use this for my own paper trading, although mostly now I do backtesting because paper trading is too slow and only useful once a trading strategy has passed through many rounds of historical and statistical testing.

 # Blogs